jeffreybender/JavaSort/README.md

 The sorting methods in this library all use generic array parameters which means arrays of any class can be sorted.

-The sorting algorithms can all be found in: [`dev.jeffreybender.sort`](https://github.com/jeffreybender/JavaSort/tree/master/src/main/java/dev/jeffreybender/sort "`dev.jeffreybender.sort`")
+The sorting algorithms can all be found in the [`dev.jeffreybender.sort`](https://github.com/jeffreybender/JavaSort/tree/master/src/main/java/dev/jeffreybender/sort "`dev.jeffreybender.sort`") package.

 This is a [Maven](https://maven.apache.org/ "Maven") project.